Visualizing Your Emotional Landscape

 In order to overcome your imagined challenges and the real challenges in your life, there are three ways of looking at the situation that can help.
 Look inward, look outward, and look at the big picture.

 In your imagined mental health landscape, what would you need to survive?
-What would you need if you are to settle here or if you plan to travel elsewhere?
+What would you need if you were to settle here or if you plan to travel elsewhere?
 This is the part where you begin to assess your situation, look for resources and, most importantly, reach out to others for help.
-(In Part 2 of this article we will talk more about the role of other people in your journey.)

 With your life, you are creating a story.
 Create one that matters to you.
 Encourage and root for yourself as you would your favorite character in a story.
 Each struggle, whether it is with depression, relationship issues, or something else, is not only an opportunity to solve a problem, but it is a chance to develop your own character and maybe create a story that will inspire others.